-Most of the gospel accounts of Jesus casting out demons are impersonal, merely stating the fact that He did so.
-However, the exorcism in Matthew 8:28-34 is quite detailed.
-Martin Collins concentrates on the facts that the demon-possessed men were unclean and that God's Word is powerful and efficacious.
+Most of the accounts of Jesus casting out demons are impersonal, merely stating the fact that He did so.
+However, one exorcism is quite detailed.

 Jesus' healing of the leper in Mark 1:40-45 exhibits His compassion for those suffering the repulsive effects of sin.
 Martin Collins examines how the cleansing of this horribly diseased man parallels the spiritual cleansing that prepares us for salvation.